10 Best CRM Software Small Businesses Should Know

 Although when compared to Hubspot, the management tools just aren’t up to par.
 And you certainly won’t get the deep analytical insight with Base that you’ll get with Hubspot.
 Another con is the price of $45/month/user, but with such a clean feature-rich program and real-time data updates, most users seem to think the price tag for Base is worth it.

 Salesforce is a sales management platform and is one of the best ways to get real-time customer information and activity in the same place.
 Not to mention, it’s great for small businesses because Sales Cloud is completely customizable and grows with you.
 Salesforce also connects to thousands of business apps and offers great visibility with an interactive dashboard with insights and reports.

-It can help you with your customer relationship management, your marketing, advertising, operations and even human relations in order to unearth never before seen patterns, insights, and connections between your data.
-It is easy to develop your applications on Salesforce without having a programming knowledge.
+It can help you with your customer relationship management, your marketing, advertising, operations, and even human relations in order to unearth never-before-seen patterns, insights, and connections between your data.
+It is easy to develop your applications on Salesforce without having programming knowledge.

 Capsule CRM Software

 Capsule is a smart but simple CRM platform.
 Much like with other CRM platforms, Capsule organizes your contacts, emails, tasks, and sales pipeline all in the same place.
 You can put everyone into separate lists representing their relationships with the company and each other, and even see your most recent interaction with each contact.

 The program also offers great native integrations, and pricing is very affordable at $12 per month.
 If you’re looking to build stronger customer relationships, Capsule is easy to set up and use.
 However, due to so many customization options, many also feel that the user interface can get a bit clunky.